 This version is called “Strengthened” because some promising solutions to the Classical Liar Paradox beginning with (L) fail when faced with the Strengthened Liar.
 So, finding one’s way out of the Strengthened Liar Paradox is the acid test of a successful solution.

 To put the Liar Paradox in perspective, it is essential to appreciate why such an apparently trivial problem is a deep problem.
 Solving the Liar Paradox is part of the larger project of understanding truth.
-Understanding truth involves finding a theory of truth or a definition of truth or a proper analysis of the concept of truth; researchers do not carefully distinguish these projects from each other.
+Understanding truth involves finding a theory of truth or a definition of truth or a proper analysis of the concept of truth; many researchers do not carefully distinguish these projects from each other.

-Aristotle offered what many philosophers consider to be a correct proposal.
+Aristotle offered what most philosophers consider to be a correct proposal.
 Stripped of his overtones suggesting a correspondence theory of truth, Aristotle proposed (in Metaphysics 1011 b26) what is now called a precursor to Alfred Tarski’s Convention T:

 (T) A sentence is true if, and only if, what it says is so.